djibybalde/Kaggle-CORD19-Challenge/README.md

 Our aim is to try to built a QA model that can answer all the CORD-19 tasks.

 This notebook is decomposed in 3 parts:
    * 1st: Data Processing

-   * 2nd: QA model: This model is based in the following notebook:  https://www.kaggle.com/jonathanbesomi/a-qa-model-to-answer-them-all
+   * 2nd: QA model
    * 3rd: Topic modelling

-This notebook was inspired on multiple works on Kaggle and Github.
-`References are listed below`
+This notebook was inspired on multiple works on Kaggle and Github: `references are listed below`